Loading...

 9:30-12:30 Olin Hall

 Please note that some players may be asked to participate in The Orchestra Now (TON) rehearsals and concerts for an honorarium.
 If you are asked please understand that your first commitment is to the conservatory, and you should not accept anything that would cause you to miss any type of rehearsal, lesson, class, or seminar.
-You should check with Lilly Cadow, and possibly Erica Kiesewetter and Hsiao-Fang Lin before accepting, and give Lilly your schedule once approved.
+You should check with Philip McNaughton, and possibly Erica Kiesewetter and Hsiao-Fang Lin before accepting, and give Philip your schedule once approved.

 Conservatory Orchestra Rehearsal Rules